 Case study – Predicting optimal processing conditions for elastomer extrusion process

 Our client is facing issues with the processing of elastomer by extrusion.
-Numerous internal pilot trial and laboratory studies couldn’t lead to define appropriate processing conditions.
+Numerous internal pilot trials and laboratory studies couldn't lead to define appropriate processing conditions.

-The client asked RHEONIS to investigate with its original mix of polymer behaviour study/1D extrusion modeling the optimal processing conditions.
+The client asked RHEONIS to investigate with its original mix of polymer behavior study/1D extrusion modeling the optimal processing conditions.